rfibigr/api_test/README.md

 ```

 GET /file/sorted

 List all the files in the current directory by ascending file name.

 GET /file/{id}

-Get file information by id
+Get file information by id.

 GET /file/isdir

-List all the directories
+List all the directories.

 GET /path
-return a string with the current directory
+return a string with the current directory.
 ```
 "file:///"
 ```

 GET /download/{id}

-Download a file by id
+Download a file by id.

 POST /upload

 Upload a file in the current path.
 A file with the key "file" is needed.

 POST /move

 Change the current path.
 A string with the new path is needed.
 The path need to be finish with '/'.